fangel/fangel.github.com/_posts/2011-01-06-mobile-detection-varnish-drupal.md

 # Motivation: Different Sites for Different Devices

-As more and more people starts using smart phones and tables for their browsing needs, it becomes apparent that only having a lightweight mobile version that doesn't have all content and functionality wont cut it.
+As more and more people starts using smart phones and tablets for their browsing needs, it becomes apparent that only having a lightweight mobile version that doesn't have all content and functionality wont cut it.
 So the obvious solution is then to just have a different templates for each